Complete Deterministic Dynamics and Spectral Decomposition of the Linear Ensemble Kalman Inversion: Introduction

 Following from \labelcref{eq:ODE_cov_emp,eq:ODE_mean_emp} deviations, residuals, and residual mean evolve according to the same differential equation

 and differ only in their initialization $x_0\in \{e^j_0, r^j_0,r_0\}$.

 As we will see, the explicit solution to \labelcref{eq:ODE_residuals} with initial condition $x(0)=x_0$ is given by

-Hence, for understanding the asymptotic behavior of the deviations, residuals, and residual mean, it suffices to characterize the asymptotic behavior of the empirical covariance matrix $C(t)$, or rather the preconditioned covariance matrix $C(t)C_0^{-1}$.
+Hence, for understanding the asymptotic behavior of the deviations, residuals, and residual mean, it suffices to characterize the asymptotic behavior of the {sample} covariance matrix $C(t)$, or rather the preconditioned covariance matrix $C(t)C_0^{-1}$.

 Of particular interest in the context of ensemble Kalman inversion are the ensemble and residual spreads, defined as